 Large solar projects can vary in their types, for example they can be set up as community solar farms or solar farms at utility-scale.
 And sometimes large solar energy consumers build their own solar farms purely for their use – onsite or off-site.

 Community solar allows people to generate electricity from the sun even if they do not own property or roofs by sharing the electricity of the solar power plant between more than one property.
 The members of the community share the benefits of solar power and save costs by receiving the generated electricity which costs less than the prices offered by their utility companies.

 Before starting a solar farm, sound research needs to be carried out.
 The investor must know how much capital is to be invested and what are the typical costs of this type of solar installation.

-For a 1 MW solar farm at utility level an investment of a minimum of $1 million is needed, which can generate electricity for around 200 households.
-The costs, of course, can differ because of location and available sunlight hours, but in general the cost per watt for solar installations at this scale is around $1.00 per Watt, which amounts to an investment of roughly $1 million to install a 1 MW solar farm.
+For a 1 MW solar farm at utility level investment of a minimum of $1 million is needed, which can generate electricity for around 200 households.
+The costs, of course, can differ because of location and available sunlight hours, but in general, the cost per watt for solar installations at this scale is around $1.00 per Watt, which amounts to an investment of roughly $1 million to install a 1 MW solar farm.